20 Drawbacks to Living in an RV Full Time

-With the rising cost of housing compounded by the lasting effects of COVID (more people working remotely plus lots of new RV owners), many more people are deciding to live in an RV full time, whether in one stationary location or traveling from place to place.
+With the rising cost of housing compounded by the lasting effects of COVID, RVing is more popular than ever.
+And remote work options mean that many are deciding to live in an RV full time—whether in one stationary location or traveling from place to place.

 It's easy to get excited about the benefits of full time RVing while overlooking some of the drawbacks.
 For this article, I asked full-time RVers to share what they like LEAST about living in a camper or motorhome to help those considering the lifestyle carefully weigh the pros and cons.

 Below is a list of some disadvantages to full time RVing you may want to consider.

 In addition to the purchase price of the RV, you'll also want to calculate:

 - Sales tax & registration

 - An extended warranty and/or budget for inevitable repairs and maintenance